Hybrid Jobs and the Hybrid Skills Candidates Need Most

 Hybrid skills are a combination of technical and non-technical skills.
 What are considered hybrid skills will vary, depending on the job and the company.
 For example, very few employers now look for administrative support staff who can simply greet visitors, answer phones, and organize files.
-Employers need administrative staff with a hybrid skill set that includes social media, updating websites, designing presentation materials, as well as manipulating spreadsheet and database programs.
+Employers need administrative staff with a hybrid skill set that includes social media, updating websites, designing presentation materials, as well as manipulating spreadsheets and database programs.

-At the same time, the ever-changing landscape of technology demands that workers in traditionally specialized or technology-based jobs have the softer skills to adapt to change and develop new products and services.
+At the same time, the ever-changing landscape of technology demands that workers in traditionally specialized or technology-based jobs have the softer skills to adapt to, change, and develop new products and services.